(Celhaus Berakah Master Nosework; NADAC Agility Titles: Novice Chances, Hoopers, Jumpers, Regular & Tunnelers; CGC, ATD, THDE)

 Berakah, pronounced “ber ah KAH”, is the Hebrew word for “blessing.”

-She is a registered therapy dog with Alliance of Therapy Dogs and has her AKC Therapy Dog Advanced title which requires 100 verified therapy dog visits.
+She was a registered therapy dog with Alliance of Therapy Dogs and in May 2021 received her AKC Therapy Dog Excellent title which requires 200 verified therapy dog visits.

 Doing a presentation about therapy dogs at the Sheridan County Museum

 OFA Degenerative Myelopathy: GS-DM467/17F-PI-CAR

 TLI Test normal at 24 months (free of EPI – Exocrine Pancreatic Insufficiency)

 CHIC (Canine Health Information Center) DNA Repository: GS-DNA-358/S